thomaseizinger/create-desktop/README.md

 Currently, it is only possible to install from source.

+Requires minimum version rust 1.26 (which is currently (April 2018) nightly).

 - Clone the repository.
 - Run `cargo install` inside the folder.